SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 they are both nonescaping.
-However, in the function body, each of the closures are passed as the argument when calling another nonescaping closure.
+However, in the function body, each of the closures are passed as an argument when calling another nonescaping closure.
-As a result, each function call in ``takesTwoClosures(_:_:)`` violates Swift's rule against closure parameters being used as arguments.
+As a result, each function call in ``takesTwoClosures(_:_:)`` violates the restriction against closure parameters being used as arguments.

 .. note::

-   If you have code that needs to violate this rule, mark one of the closures as escaping.
+   If you have code that needs to avoid this restriction, mark one of the closures as escaping.

 For information about memory exclusivity,